 UNESCO considered it as the largest castle in the world in terms of land area.
 Built in the 13th century with the help of bricks at the bank of the Nogat river.
 Earlier it was used by warrior monks as the headquarter to conduct marches against pagans.
 In 1466, it was taken over by the Polish monarchy; however, the castle faced heavy damages during World War II.
 Since it’s been restored in the 20th century, it has attracted thousands of visitors every year.

 We are done with the history talk.
 Let’s now divert our attention to what the castle has to offer to its visitor.
 Tourists can enjoy the richness and beauty of the castle through its self audio guide.
 On the western side of the castle is the Grand Masters’ Palace with splendid interiors and a Great Refectory.
 Amber Museum exhibits a great display of weapons and armor, make sure to peek at St Anne’s Chapel, High Castle, St Mary’s Church, great weapon exhibitions under Polish rule.

 Visiting hours: 9:00 to 19:00

-Located at the 410 feet above the ground and bounded by the thick walls, Mehrangarh Fort is no less than a castle.
-The fort is guarded by seven unique entrance gates to protect the fort from the enemy attack, each built by different rulers.
+Located at 410 feet above the ground and bounded by the thick walls, Mehrangarh Fort is no less than a castle.
+The fort is guarded by seven unique entrance gates to protect the fort from enemy attack, each built by different rulers.
 Its stunning structure and beautiful interior stand for the fascinating Indian culture and its richness.
 The main attractions of the fort include the Phool Mahal, the mirror palace, temple, Moti mahal, museum, and tales praising the bravery and sacrifices.

 Size: 871,876 square feet